shex-validate

 -m, --shapemap <INPUT> ShapeMap

---shapemap-format <FORMAT> ShapeMap format [default: compact] [possible values: compact, internal]
+--shapemap-format <FORMAT> ShapeMap format [default: compact] [possible values: compact, internal, json, details]

 -n, --node <NODE> Node to validate